-If God is One, then why is there Judgment Day? - A Decisive Intellectual Dialogue
+If God is one, then why is there Qiyamah (Day of Judgment)? _ A decisive intellectual dialogue

 Article (59)

-If there were many creators, each would want to impose their own will, their own law, and their own system.
-The inevitable result of this would be conflict, chaos, and destruction in the universe.
-You have read in Article (58) that the Quran describes this very truth with a decisive argument:
+If there were many creators, each would want to enforce their own will, their own law, and their own system.
+The inevitable result would be conflict, chaos, and fragmentation in the universe.
+You have read in article (58) that the Quran describes this very reality with a decisive argument:

 Here, an important intellectual misconception arises.
 Some people say:

-“If the Quran says that if there were many gods, there would be chaos, then perhaps many gods exist, and the chaos caused by them is what we call Judgment Day?”
+“If the Quran says that if there were many gods, there would be chaos, then perhaps many gods exist, and Qiyamah is the name of their chaos?”

 This sounds profound, but in reality, it is a clear logical fallacy.